RubelMehmed/RubelMehmed/README.md

 ----

-A high schooler from Bangladesh with a passion for full stack development.I love python and Js seems to be my new love.
+A graduate student from Bangladesh with a passion for full stack development.I love Javascript and Python seems to be my new love.

 -----